amythemirror/Aspect_Based_Sentiment_Analysis_for_Fashion_Products/README.md

 ><img src="https://github.com/amythemirror/Aspect_Based_Sentiment_Analysis_for_Fashion_Products/blob/main/README_files/output_example_3.png" width=50%>

 ## Future Improvements
-* Extract quantities, measurements and their units from numbers in the preprocessing step, and utilize them to improve aspect extraction and sentiment analysis results.
+* Extract quantities, measurements and their units from numbers in the preprocessing step, and utilize them to improve aspect extraction and sentiment prediction results.
 * Train a model on annotated data for better aspect extraction.
-* Include emoticons as features for the sentiment analysis.
+* Include emoticons as features for the sentiment prediction.
 * Tune hyperparameters for the transformer model.
 * Train the LSTM model on the entire Amazon Fashion review dataset.